-Just weeks ago as holiday makers were getting ready to slap on their skis and traverse white winter wonderlands in the Alps, many were met with either closed resorts or narrow artificial runs.
+Just weeks ago as holiday makers were getting ready to slap on their skis, many were met with either closed resorts or narrow artificial runs.
+Where do we go without snow?

 At the end of 2020, in the middle of a global pandemic, the French region of Brittany adopted a new approach to climate action: green budgeting.
 They did this by tagging the climate adaptation and mitigation impact of their regional spending for 2020.